dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 * B. Master - slave relationships when they collaborate internally and externally
 * C. Excellence intolerance.
 * D. Local baggage to a supposedly international environment - class mentality, other behaviours.
-* Too much reliant on how "the City"/financial sector operates even for industries that are inherently (fixed mentality).
+* E. Too much reliant on how "the City"/financial sector operates even for industries that are inherently different (fixed mentality).
 * Absence of rules and transparency - just obey
 * Preserving the status quo trumps efficiency (or everything else really)
 * People not believing things can be different or even better